Natural Solutions

 Solutions

-Investing in advanced agricultural and biotechnology innovation to drive our highly efficient farming systems further.
-This includes new crop varieties with higher yields and more stored carbon; using computers to optimize fertilizer and pesticide application, and technologies to recycle waste into fuel.
+Investing in advanced agricultural research to further drive our highly efficient and productive farming system.
+This includes developing new crop varieties with higher yields and the ability to store more carbon; investing in innovations that reduce nitrous oxide emissions; using computers to optimize fertilizer and pesticide application; and promoting technologies that recycle waste into fuel.